mattbierner/blog.mattbierner.com/_posts/2015-01-19-stupid-template-tricks-snake.md

 When the snake consumes food, we skip the decay step and increment the head weight by one.

 The decay function itself is a noop for Empty, Food, and Collision cells.
-For Snake cells, it reduced the weight by one.
+For Snake cells, it reduces the weight by one.
 The snake cell becomes an empty cell when its weight reaches zero.

 ```cpp
 template <typename cell>